Shreyamuthaiah/ShreyaRangamuthaiah/README.md

 # Aspiring Data Scientist

+I’m an experienced software engineer and aspiring data scientist with a strong background in cloud computing, machine learning, and data science.
+Through hands-on experience in deploying AI solutions, automating workflows, and optimizing cloud infrastructure, I’ve developed a passion for leveraging data to solve complex problems.
+With a history of implementing data-driven systems that enhance operational efficiency, I’m excited to contribute to projects that require both technical expertise and a problem-solving mindset.

+As I work towards becoming a full-fledged data scientist, I focus on mastering key areas such as machine learning algorithms, data wrangling, data interpretation, and model deployment.
+I am enthusiastic about collaborating on projects that foster innovation, optimize processes, and unlock value from data.
+Driven by curiosity and a desire to learn, I am eager to contribute to the data science community and help organizations harness the power of data to make informed, strategic decisions.

 ## Education
 - M.Eng., Industrial Informatics	| Hochschule Emden/Leer | Emden, Germany (_August 2024_)
 - B.Eng., Electrical and Electronics | Sri Venkatashwara College of Engineering | Bengaluru, India (_August 2020_)